 Academy of the Holy Cross The NCAA & College: What You Need to Know About Playing Competitive Sports in College.
 Contains a sample volleyball resume and cover letter.
 Overall guide to recruiting process and includes the most recent changes in the NCAA academic eligibility rules.

 Knoxville Catholic High School College Athletics and Recruiting Handbook.
 Detailed description of the recruiting process.
 Provides numbers of players who make it to the next level and what it means when a coach contacts you.
-Includes a sample letter, sample athletic resume, and sample follow-up letter, and statistics to include by sport.
+Includes a sample letter, sample athletic resume, sample follow-up letter, and statistics to include by sport.

 NCSA Writing a Recruiting Resume.
-Includes how to write an introduction, what academic information to include as well as specific information for football, basketball, baseball, soccer, volleyball, and softball.
+You’ll find how to write an introduction, what academic information to include as well as specific information for football, basketball, baseball, soccer, volleyball, and softball.

 Orinda Aquatics Sports Resume, Cover Letter & Correspondence.
 Word document that has a sample resume, coaches letter, and samples of other letters to keep the coach updated including a thank you letter.
 (In links after Junior Year)